byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 ![Pro-biotic Fluffy Soil](./bokashiImages/fluffyBokashiSoil_web.jpg)
 Pro-biotic fluffy soil.

-#### **What is Bokashi?**
+#### *What is Bokashi?*

 **Pro-biotic Soul Food For The Soil.**
-Bokashi is a Japanese term meaning fermented organic matter and refers to a 2-step method of ***indoor soil building*** that uses beneficial micro-organisms to quickly ferment many types of organic matter including food remnants, fruit, vegetables, meat, dairy and bread.
+Bokashi is a Japanese term meaning fermented organic matter and refers to a 2-step method of ***indoor soil building*** that uses beneficial micro-organisms to quickly ferment many types of organic matter including all food remnants, fruit, vegetables, meat, dairy, bread as well as all forms of manure, human, cat, dog, chicken, ... can be processed through the system.

 Although the terms humus and compost are informally used inter-changeably, they are distinct soil components with different origins; humus is created through anaerobic fermentation, while compost is the result of aerobic decomposition.
-Likewise, there is the very important difference between composting and bokashi method.
-There is no putrefaction or toxic leaching happening here, such that often occur in conventional composting, producing heat.
-Bokashi is pro-biotic, working symbiotically with nature to accelerate the process of anerobic fermentation using beneficial microbes.
+Fermentation is the very important difference between composting and bokashi method.
+There is *no putrefaction or toxic leaching* happening here, such that often occurs in conventional composting, producing heat. *Bokashi is pro-biotic,* working symbiotically with nature to accelerate the process of anerobic fermentation using beneficial microbes.

-***The Soil Is A Garden.***
+#### *The Soil Is A Garden.*

-Fermentation naturally produces Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times. ***Lactic acid - this molecule occurs in almost every living organism and it plays an essential role in the anaerobic energy metabolism of billions of life forms.*** LAB can find special applications like generation of bio-energy not affecting the surrounding environment.

 ***One handful of healthy soil contains more micro-organisms than there are people living on earth.***

+Fermentation naturally produces Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times. ***Lactic acid - this molecule occurs in almost every living organism and plays an essential role in the anaerobic energy metabolism of billions of life forms.*** LAB can find special applications like generation of bio-energy not affecting the surrounding environment.

 Bokashi conserves water in the ground, probiotic soils are not as water soluble, nutrients are less prone to leaching and run-off because the organic nutrients literally are the soil after Bokashi fermentation is complete.